 I’m not saying that places where only vegans are welcome (like vegan-only Facebook groups) don’t have their purpose.
 People may need to vent, may want to discuss stuff without always being confronted with the same clichés.
 But we need to be aware of the dangers and limits of vegan-only environments.

 One person who is great at breaking things open and involving people from outside the movement is Brian Kateman, the young founding director of the Reducetarian Foundation.
 The Reducetarian.org website contains endorsements from the likes of Richard Dawkins and Noam Chomsky.
-The new book The Reducetarian Solution, has articles written by famous non-vegans influencers like Seth Godin, Jeffrey Sachs or Michael Schermer.
+The new book, The Reducetarian Solution, has articles written by famous non-vegans influencers like Seth Godin, Jeffrey Sachs and Michael Schermer.
 On May 20-21, the Reducetarian Foundation is also organizing the first Reducetarian Summit in New York (which I will attend as a speaker for ProVeg and report back from).
 Brian had the great idea to invite people working at different online media outlets to moderate the panels.
 The list is impressive, and includes people from USA Today, Quartz, Time Magazine, Gizmodo, Forbes, The Atlantic, and Fast Company.
-These influentials will undoubtedly help spread the message further through their network.
-The list of organizations represented by the speakers is just as impressive: from usual suspects like HSUS, Animal Equality and Farm Sanctuary, there are also people from less obvious NGOs like Greenpeace, Oxfam and the World Resources Institute.
-But also people from companies, from Google Food to Compass and Barilla are present.
-The heterogeneity of the group of speakers, moderators and participants seems to make for an ideal setup for exchanging ideas and thinking outside of the vegan box.
+These influentials will undoubtedly help spread the message further through their networks.
+The list of organizations represented by the speakers is just as impressive: beyond the usual suspects, like HSUS, Animal Equality and Farm Sanctuary, there are also people from less obvious NGOs like Greenpeace, Oxfam and the World Resources Institute.
+But also people from companies, from Google Food to Compass and Barilla, are present.
+The heterogeneity of the speakers, moderators and participants seems to make for an ideal setup for exchanging ideas and thinking outside of the vegan box.

 Part of the strategy, Kateman says, is to get groups who aren’t working on reducing the consumption of animal products to feel invited to start.
 The reducetarian concept enables Kateman to start a conversation with groups that are not working on this topic, but, given the domain that they are in, easily could.
-The reason of course is that the reducetarian thing is much easier for people to participate in than the vegan thing.
-Not only is it more feasible, it seems also much less of an ideology – which people are often wary to get into or associated with.
+The reason, of course, is that the reducetarian thing is much easier for people to participate in than the vegan thing.
+Not only is it more feasible, it seems also much less of an ideology – which people are often wary to get into or to be associated with.
 But – at least for the vegans involved in reducetarian outreach – the end goal remains the same.
 It’s just that we can probably reach that goal faster if, in addition to influencing just a few people to go vegan, we can influence many more people to reduce.
-This is, and for the time being will be, what drives supply and demand, creates critical mass, and will tip the system.
+This is and, for the time being, will be what drives supply and demand, creates critical mass and will tip the system.

 One of the default figures by which the animal rights/vegan movement wants to measure its success, is the number of vegans.
 But is this the most important metric?
 I think there are other indicators telling us much more about how far we have advanced than the number of vegans.
 The latter remains very small, so much so that it is actually hard to measure without a significant margin of error.
 Reducers, on the other hand, show up big on the radar when we are polling the population, and they might be much more significant.
 But how do reducers compare to vegans in terms of impact?